Parallel Complex Diffusion for Scalable Time Series Generation: Temporal Diffusion Modeling

 \section{Temporal Diffusion Modeling}

-Diffusion models establish a generative framework by defining a forward diffusion process that incrementally transforms a data distribution into a tractable prior.
-For a time series sample $\mbx \in \R^{L}$ with length $L$, the forward process is constructed as a Markov chain in the temporal manifold.
+Diffusion models define a forward transition that transforms a complicated data distribution into a tractable prior.
+For clarity, we formulate the stochastic diffusion path along the temporal dimension $\vecx \in \R^L$; for multivariate time series, the channel dimension is preserved and jointly modeled by the neural estimator.